rust-lang/reference/src/expressions.md

 ### Comparison Operators

 Comparison operators are also defined both for primitive types and many type in the standard library.
-Unlike arithemetic and logical operators, the traits for overloading the operators the traits for these operators are used more generally to show how a type may be compared and will likely be assumed to define actual comparisons by functions that use these traits as bounds.
+Unlike arithmetic and logical operators, the traits for overloading the operators the traits for these operators are used more generally to show how a type may be compared and will likely be assumed to define actual comparisons by functions that use these traits as bounds.
 Many